 Applications from international students are read on an accelerated schedule so that admissions decisions can be mailed promptly.
 A priority review will be given to international students applying for admission and financial aid prior to the deadline.
 Every consideration will be given, however, to students applying for admission and financial aid by the deadline of Jan.
 15.

-Lafayette recommends students submit the PROFILE online as the preferred financial aid application but will accept the ISFAA (International Student Financial Aid Application).
+Lafayette requires all students seeking need-based financial aid to submit the CSS PROFILE online.
 Lafayette meets the full, demonstrated financial need of international students through a combination of loan, job, and grant aid.
 The awarding of aid is extremely competitive.

 Office of Admissions